qsbase/qs/README.md

 [![CRAN\_Status\_Badge](http://www.r-pkg.org/badges/version/qs)](https://cran.r-project.org/package=qs)
 [![CRAN\_Downloads\_Badge](https://cranlogs.r-pkg.org/badges/qs)](https://cran.r-project.org/package=qs)

-*Quick serialization of R objects*
+# QS: Quick serialization of R objects

 `qs` provides an interface for quickly saving and reading objects to and from disk.
 The goal of this package is to provide a lightning-fast and